ShZil/network-utilities/Scanner/README.md

 [00:31] Just trying whatever might work, I'm close to giving up on this:
 - Moved to outside function, not in `class KnowScreenDeviceProfileButton(Button)`.
 - Just print the content to the console.

+[00:40] Stop the `PopupManager` thread when the application leaves.